-Removing a repossession from your credit report may seem to be a daunting task, but it is possible – given you meet a certain set of criteria.
+Removing a repossession from your credit report may seem to be a daunting task, but it is possible.
+You just need to meet a certain set of criteria.

-Lenders will consider your payment habits of different loan types when deciding whether to lend money to a loan applicant.
+Lenders will consider your payment habits of different loan types.
+They will do this when deciding whether to lend money to a loan applicant.

 You would hate them to find that you had a major loan that you defaulted on, and the property was taken as settlement for non-payment.

 It’s easy to see why lenders, makers of loans, are more interested in you making timely payments and less interested in the taking your property away.
-But sometimes this does happen in order for the lender to obtain the lost funds from your nonpayment.
+But sometimes this does happen.
+That is so the lender can obtain the lost funds from your nonpayment.

 If you are in the market for financing a new car or truck, but fret over a looming repossession on your credit record, then you should try to understand some tidbits about your situation.
 You probably find yourself pondering ways to remove that past repossession from your credit report.
 Read on to find out how you can make that possible.

 There are two general types of repossessions: voluntary and involuntary.
 Under a voluntary repossession, you return the item to an agreed place or call your lender to pick up the item from your residence.
-Under involuntary repossession, the lender pursues you and picks up the item anytime they legally can.
+Under involuntary repossession, the lender pursues you.
+They pick up the item anytime they legally can.

 - You take out a title loan for your vehicle and refuse to pay it